-In 1994 and 1995, Nicky Ozbek, Ph.D. was instrumental in strengthening and shaping the support group into the Chattanooga Area Brain Injury Association, receiving a 501(c)(3) non-profit status and forming the first Board of Directors for the Association.
-CABIA has continued to evolve and is one of the strongest entities addressing traumatic brain injury in Tennessee.
+In 1994-95, Dr. Nicky Ozbek was instrumental in strengthening and shaping the support group into CABIA, receiving a 501(c)3 non-profit status and forming the first Board of Directors for the Association.
+Since that time, the CABIA has continued to evolve and is one of the strongest entities addressing traumatic brain injury (TBI) in the State of Tennessee.

 For more information regarding the services offered by CABIA, please call our service coordinator,

 Lisa Morgan, CTRS, at 423-634-1572 or email her at email@example.com